bluluke/katas/README.md

 ## Javascript Function Descriptions:

+isPangram: checks if input of string is a pangram.

 scrambled: checks if all characters in the second argument are present in the first argument (not built with TDD).

 listSqaured: finds integers between 1st and 2nd argument where the sum of their squared divisors is itself a square (not built with TDD).